A post-divorce co-parenting strategy called birdnesting is changing the way many look at custody arrangements and parenting plans.

 This arrangement also requires a certain level of proximity.
 If you and your ex continue to live in the same city, you can probably pull it off, at least mechanically.
 But if one parent relocates, this presents substantial logistical problems.

 According to Kruk, this scenario works best when both parents remain an equal part of the children’s lives, rather than one taking the primary caregiver role while the other only has short stints of visitation.

-And if the custodial parent moves away, that defeats a significant part of the purpose.
-After all, one of the benefits of birdnesting is to allow children to stay in their home and not disrupt that facet of their lives.
+And if the custodial parent moves away, that defeats the main purpose.
+After all, one of the chief benefits of birdnesting is to allow children to stay in their home and not disrupt that facet of their lives.

 3. Where To Live?

 Looking at it from another angle, the parents bear the weight of these changes and disruptions.
 One big example is deciding where the parents live when they’re not with the kids.
 There are a couple of ways to approach this.

 First, each parent has their own separate residence outside of the shared family home.
 This way, each has their own individual space.
 One big issue here is the cost of maintaining three dwellings.
 Much of this depends on financial circumstances, and it proves prohibitive for many couples.